eriklong95/linking/symbols/relocation.template.md

 The object file `mod.o` contains among other things a segment with the code for `modify` (compiled and assembled from the original C source code).
-Using the `objdump` tool we dissassemble `mod.o`
+Using the `objdump` tool we dissassemble `mod.o`:

 ```
 >>> objdump -d mod.o | grep 000000 -A5
 ```

-Reading the assembly code of this output, we find the instruction
+Reading the assembly code of this output, we see that the first instruction of the code for `modify` is

 ```
 >>> objdump -d mod.o | grep -oE "mov\s+0x0\(%rip\),%eax"